dev-dominick/portfolio/README.md

 ## Description

 Hi!
-My name is Dominick and this is my portfolio built with React.js!
+My name is Dominick and this is my Version 2.0 of my portfolio built with React.js!

 ## Table of Contents